antailbaxt3r/GBA-Web-Portfolio/README.md

-# Pallet Town Portfolio
+# 8-bit Portfolio

 A personal portfolio that is not a website but a small explorable town, rendered like a Game Boy Advance overworld.
-You control a pixel trainer, walk around, and enter four buildings — Work, Projects, About Me, Contact — reading the portfolio through in-world objects and dialogue boxes.
+You control a pixel trainer, walk around, and enter four buildings - Work, Projects, About Me, Contact — reading the portfolio through in-world objects and dialogue boxes.

 Built with **Phaser 4 + TypeScript + Vite**.
 Every pixel and every note of audio